kashtik/poker_shmoker/README.md

 # poker_shmoker
-My Own Poker Bot/Engine to Play Around With
+My Own Poker Bot to Play Around With

 basically poker_shmoker folder is all my stuff.